Aaron-Bopp/TIM/40_Evergreens/Anxiety prevents us from living in the present.md

 We can often find it very easy to live in the future, but [[Living in the present moment is valuable]].

-If you anxiety is feeling debilitating, just know that this is a problem as old as corn fields: [[The advent of farming lead to the advent increased the prevalence of anxiety]]
+If you anxiety is feeling debilitating, just know that this is a problem as old as corn fields: [[The advent of farming lead to increased prevalence of anxiety]]
 ### <hr class="footnote"/>

 **Status**:: #EVER/SAPLING